tyleryouk/00os-origin/00reaper/00OS-commands/documentation/testing/testing-guide.md

-# 00OS Command Testing Guide
+# 00OS Command Testing Standards

 ## Overview

-This document outlines the testing standards for 00OS commands.
-A robust testing approach ensures commands work as expected across various scenarios, including edge cases and error conditions.
+This document outlines the testing standards and best practices for 00OS commands.
+These standards ensure commands work as expected across various scenarios, including edge cases and error conditions.
+For technical implementation details, see testing-framework.md.

 ## Testing Principles